 US asks Honduras to arrest, extradite ex-President Hernández

 Hernández left office Jan.
 27 with the swearing in of President Xiomara Castro.
-The same day Hernández left office he was sworn in as Honduras’ representative to the Central American Parliament.
+The same day he was sworn in as Honduras’ representative to the Central American Parliament.

-With a weak and co-opted Honduran justice system, Hondurans’ hope for justice had rested for years with U.S. federal prosecutors in New York, where a string of revelations against Hernández was closely followed back home.
+His lawyer, Hermes Ramírez, told local media his client had immunity as a member of the regional parliament and said government forces were not following proper procedures.
+He said Hernández was inside the home.

+Various contingents of the National Police, including special forces, as well as military police were present around Hernández’s neighborhood Monday night.
+Barriers at all of the entrances kept out media and even residents.

 Register for free to continue reading